johnboronkas/spells/README.md

   - Ranks are shown as as a pre-fix to player's nickname (Peons shown with no name, Captains shown as just Captain, all others shown as Officer SomeName)
 - Pits (shoot over, but can't walk over)
 - Shields (move over, but can't shoot over)
-- Capture point and regen/respawn points (associated to nearby capture point)
+- Capture point and regen health, regen mana, better exp gain, more ai troops, respawn points (associated to nearby capture point)
 - Mutliplayer
 - Dynisty Warriors style game play (with kill counter)
 - Show unit count for each side and number of officers, lieutenants, and generals (per side)